isomerpages/govtech-stp/_student-pass-holder-lane/vaccination-requirements-for-entry.md

 ### Penalties for non-compliance

-Strict enforcement action, including revocation of passes, will be taken for non-compliance or false declaration.
+<p style="font-size:18px; line-height:1.5;">Strict enforcement action, including revocation of passes, will be taken for non-compliance or false declaration.</p>

 ### Summary of the vaccination requirements for entry under the Student’s Pass Holder Lane (STPHL)